svinota/pyroute2/docs/messaging.rst

     };

 .. warning:
-    Message format is not final yet and will become a standard after discussions.
+    Message format is not final yet and will become stable after discussions.

 Then follows binary data of incapsulated messages.
 Length type of